griffithlab/pVACtools/docs/pvacfuse/output_files.rst

    * - ``Best MT Percentile Method``
      - Prediction algorithm with the lowest binding affinity percentile rank for this epitope
    * - ``Best MT Percentile``
-     - Lowest percentile rank of this epitope's ic50 binding affinity of all prediction algorithms used
+     - Lowest percentile rank of this epitope's ic50 binding affinity of all prediction algorithms used (those that provide percentile output)
    * - ``Corresponding WT Percentile``
      - ``NA``
    * - ``Tumor DNA Depth``